 Celery is a challenging but rewarding vegetable to grow in the UK.
 With its crisp stalks and distinctive flavour, home-grown celery is far superior to shop-bought.
 While it demands attention to watering and feeding, the results are well worth the effort.
+It's the one crop on my plot that punishes any lapse in watering within days — I've learned not to grow it unless I can commit to checking it daily.
 This comprehensive guide will show you how to grow both trench and self-blanching celery successfully.

 Not sure when to sow?
 See our When to Plant Celery UK →